home-assistant/home-assistant.io/source/_components/switch.broadlink.markdown

 ha_release: 0.35
 ---

-This `Broadlink` switch platform allow to you control Broadlink RM2 Pro and RM mini IR+RF [devices](http://www.ibroadlink.com/rm/).
+This `Broadlink` switch platform allow to you control Broadlink [devices](http://www.ibroadlink.com/rm/).

 To enable it, add the following lines to your `configuration.yaml`: